-Highlight a trip, hobby, or other event in a gift that will make him remember your most-cherished memories.
+Highlight a trip or other event in a gift that preserves cherished memories.
 Create a custom embellished photo mat by arranging words and phrases in an illustration program then converting them to an outline font.
 Print your creation on art paper, then color the words.

 Spice it up this Valentine's Day with the gift of hot sauce.
-Try our Triple-Pepper recipe, which is perfect for kicking up everything from stir-fry to scrambled eggs, or buy his favorite hot sauce and personalize with our printable labels.
-Adorn your gift with dried chili peppers and a festive photo-transfer label.
+Try our Triple-Pepper recipe, perfect for kicking up everything from scrambled eggs to stir-fry.
+Or buy his favorite hot sauce and personalize with our printable labels.
+Dried chili peppers and a festive photo-transfer label complete the gift.

-Keep your loved one extra warm and cozy this Valentine's Day with a terry cloth, flannel, or fleece bathrobe.
+Keep your loved one comfy this Valentine's Day with a terry-cloth, flannel, or fleece bathrobe.
 The classic men's wrap is sure to keep him warm even when he's not cuddling with you.

 Remind your man of a favorite vacation you took together with our easy wall art.
-Just cut a map to standard printer-paper size and use it to print special phrases and images you share.
+Cut a map to printer-paper size; print it with special phrases and images.
 Attach the map to a store-bought canvas with spray adhesive, then brush with two coats of decoupage medium to seal.

 Custom spice mixes are a quick and easy gift to give a man who loves to cook or grill.
 Fill a small spice jar with our Jamaican Jerk Rub, and wrap the jar with twine.
-Cut a piece of narrow ribbon and adhere to a wooden clothespin using glue; use the clothespin to attach a card with the spice name and instructions.
+Glue a piece of narrow ribbon to a wooden clothespin; use the clothespin to attach a card with the spice name and instructions.